Logos and uniforms of the New York Jets: 2019–2023: "Take Flight"

 Vyncint Smith wearing the Jets' 2019–2023 "Take Flight" design.

 The Jets changed their uniforms again in 2019, abandoning the team's classic look for the second time.
 The new design replaced the dark hunter green with a medium green that the team called "Gotham Green," and again added black to the traditional green-and-white color scheme.
 The primary logo was modified to be more football-shaped, with the "JETS" wordmark adjusted to make the "J" the same height as the other letters and moved slightly downward, the redesigned football graphic partially covering the lower portion of the letters "E" and "T".
 The serif outline "NY" behind the "JETS" wordmark was eliminated, and replaced with "NEW YORK" centered above it in smaller sans-serif italics.

 The helmet was changed to a deep metallic emerald green shell with a black facemask, no striping, and a secondary logo on each side consisting of the "JETS" wordmark and football graphic from the primary logo.
 The green and white primary jerseys had numerals with thin black outlines in a new sans-serif block-style font, with single horizontal stripes around the shoulders tapering toward the collar, a "NEW YORK" wordmark above the numerals on the front, and the player's name in sans-serif block letters on the back.
 The TV numerals were shifted from the sleeves to the upper shoulders.
 The jerseys were paired with either green or white pants, with a tapered stripe on each side from hip to mid-thigh, and green or white socks.

 The Jets also introduced a black alternate uniform, with white numerals outlined in green, green striping, and black socks.
 For the 2022 season, after the NFL lifted its "one-shell" rule, the team added a matte-black alternate helmet with a metallic-green facemask; the lettering and football on the secondary-logo decal were green outlined in white.
 The Jets also occasionally wore the black pants and socks with the white jerseys and green helmets beginning in 2021.

-In 2023 the Jets added a "Legacy White" throwback uniform to its rotation, resembling the design used from 1978–89 with the wordmark from that era and white facemasks adorning the current metallic-green helmet shell, and white jerseys and pants with stripes, collars, numerals, lettering, and socks in Gotham Green (instead of the original kelly green).
+In 2023 the Jets added a "Legacy White" throwback uniform to the rotation, resembling the design used from 1978–89 with the wordmark from that era and white facemasks adorning the current metallic-green helmet shell, and white jerseys and pants with stripes, collars, numerals, lettering, and socks in Gotham Green (instead of the original kelly green).
+The jerseys employed the Champion numeral font and narrow, rounded sans-serif lettering for the players' names.